 - CHMP opinion on conditional marketing authorization application in Europe expected in the second half of 2016, and a decision is expected in the first half of 2017.
 The company is seeking conditional marketing authorization from the European Medicines Agency (EMA) for Ace-ER in the treatment of adults with GNE myopathy based on positive data from the Phase 2 randomized, double-blind, placebo-controlled study.

 Conference Call & Webcast Information

-Ultragenyx will host a conference call today, Thursday, August 13, 2015 at 5pm ET to discuss second quarter 2015 financial results and provide a corporate update.
-The live and replayed webcast of the call will be available through the company's website at http://ir.ultragenyx.com/events.cfm.
-To participate in the live call by phone, dial 855-797-6910 (USA) or 262-912-6260 (international) and enter the passcode 94596921.
+Ultragenyx will host a conference call today, Monday, August 8, 2016 at 5pm ET to discuss second quarter 2016 financial results and to provide a corporate update.
+The live and replayed webcast of the call will be available through the company’s website at http://ir.ultragenyx.com/events.cfm.
+To participate in the live call by phone, dial 855-797-6910 (USA) or 262-912-6260 (international) and enter the passcode 55432770.
 The replay of the call will be available for one year.

 Ultragenyx is a clinical-stage biopharmaceutical company committed to bringing to market novel products for the treatment of rare and ultra-rare diseases, with a focus on serious, debilitating genetic diseases.
 Founded in 2010, the company has rapidly built a diverse portfolio of product candidates with the potential to address diseases for which the unmet medical need is high, the biology for treatment is clear, and for which there are no approved therapies.